konata/konata.github.io/_posts/2025-05-18-android-application-installation.md

 ## Sideloading

 Android supports two methods for requesting application installation: `PIA` and `Session Install`.
 These are informal terms used within the AOSP codebase.
-In this post, `PIA` reefers to the traditional app installation approach utilize the `android.intent.action.INSTALL_PACKAGE` action, while `Session Install` denotes a newer API set introduced in Android L. `PIA` delegates most tasks to the `PackageInstaller` app, whereas `Session Install` offers apps finer control over the installation process.
+In this post, `PIA` refers to the traditional app installation approach utilize the `android.intent.action.INSTALL_PACKAGE` action, while `Session Install` denotes a newer API set introduced in Android L. `PIA` delegates most tasks to the `PackageInstaller` app, whereas `Session Install` offers apps finer control over the installation process.
 Additionally, only `Session Install` supports multi-package installations, sometimes called `splits`.

 Since `PackageInstaller` internally uses `Session Install` to interact with `PackageInstallerSession` for installations triggered by `PIA`, I’ll discuss `Session Install` first.